dfoddav2/austrian-flood-monitor/README.md

 ### Running the Application

-The application currently focuses on a local development approach, so only the
+The application currently focuses on a local development approach, so for development I recommend starting them separately in different terminals, so that you can see all of their logs.
+However, for a quick glance into the application we also offer a single line setup.

-#### Start eveything all at once
+#### Start eveything all at once with a single line

-#### Start things separately
+#### Start things separately (recommended for development)

 1. **Start the PostgreSQL database using Docker:**